 But I assure you: phyllo dough, which has its roots in Greek and Mediterranean cooking, is actually easy—and fun—to use.
 Once you get a handle (and this will come quickly) on how they work, you can create snacks, meals and desserts that show off fresh, seasonal ingredients.
 While baklava and spanakopita are likely the most popular recipes using phyllo dough, the dough really lends itself to experimentation.
-Look at it as a canvas to make meals you like.
+Look at it as a canvas to use ingredients you like.

 Phyllo Napoleons (or Mille-Feuille in French)

 Napoleons or Mille-Feuille are both layered deserts using pastry dough.
 With phyllo dough you can make a deconstructed version, as I did with berries and key lime filling.
 To learn how to make phyllo layers for this dessert, watch this video from Athens Foods, my go-to for phyllo.
 You can them layer them with custard, pudding, whipped cream, along with berries and crushed nuts for an impressive dessert.

 If you want to make key lime filling, all you need to do is:

 Add the juice of 1 pound of key limes to 1 can of condensed milk and mix until combined.
 Also, add in the zest of 3 of the limes.
 Refrigerate until you’re ready to layer onto the phyllo sheets.